 In conclusion, if you ever get the chance to fly long-haul in business class, do it!

-I’ll be taking my third set of flights to Chicago, this time flying direct from/to Manchester with American Airlines, in October/December, so check back then to see how I got on.
+I took my third set of flights in October/November, this time flying direct from/to Manchester with American Airlines.

 Don’t forget that you can share this post with your friends using buttons below.